atdyer/chart.js/API.md

 <a name="chart-height" href="#chart-height">#</a> *chart*.**height**([*h*])

 Returns the outer height of the chart.
 Internally, the height is maintained according to the [margin convention](http://bl.ocks.org/mbostock/3019563), but the height value returned here will include the top and bottom margins.
-If *h* is specified, sets the external height of the chart.
+If *h* is specified, sets the outer height of the chart.

 <a name="chart-hover" href="#chart-hover">#</a> *chart*.**hover**()